aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-csv/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCM to CSV</h2>

+The DOCM file format is a Microsoft Word document that is based on the XML format and is used to store documents with macros.
+It is a binary file format that is used to store documents with macros.
+It is not a widely used format and is not supported by many applications.
+Therefore, it is often necessary to convert DOCM files to a more widely used format such as CSV.

+<h2>How Aspose.Total Helps for DOCM to CSV Conversion</h2>
-For a Python developer, who is trying to add a DOCM to CSV conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help to automate the conversion process from DOCM to CSV.
+It is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert DOCM file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Words for Python via .NET API is a powerful Word processing component that enables developers to create, read, write and modify Word documents without using Microsoft Word.
+It supports a wide range of document formats including DOCM, DOCX, HTML, PDF, RTF, TXT, and many more.
+It also provides features such as document conversion, document comparison, document protection, document signing, and many more.

+The Aspose.Cells for Python via .NET API is a powerful Excel processing component that enables developers to create, read, write and modify Excel spreadsheets without using Microsoft Excel.
+It supports a wide range of spreadsheet formats including CSV, XLSX, XLSM, XLSB, and many more.
+It also provides features such as spreadsheet conversion, spreadsheet comparison, spreadsheet protection, spreadsheet signing, and many more.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from DOCM to CSV.
+It is a powerful and reliable API that can help developers to quickly and easily convert DOCM files to CSV format.

 {{% /blocks/products/pf/feature-page-summary %}}